 The typical duration of a beta test will vary depending on its objectives.
 Of the hundreds of tests we’ve run for customers in the last two years, about half of them were between three and five weeks of testing time.

 But more than supporting your plans, the right test length supports follow-through.
 A well-scoped test encourages quality feedback, high participation, and noteworthy customer recommendations.
 It also sets up the results stakeholders can expect, when they can expect them, and how much time they have to make product improvements.

 Let’s start with deadlines.
-Beta Tests are often reactionary.
-Our industry survey revealed that one in two organizations have reactive processes.
-This means that half of organizations are scheduling their Beta Tests mid-development.
+Beta tests are often reactionary.
+Our industry survey in 2022 revealed that one in two organizations have reactive processes.
+This means that half of organizations are scheduling their beta tests mid-development.

 Whether you’ve got plenty of time or not much time at all, your stakeholders will inform your project’s scope and schedule.
 Before mapping out a timeline, start by asking your stakeholders these vital questions:

 - When is the product scheduled for release?

 - When is the drop-dead date?

 Their answers will provide bookends for your test schedule.
 They will also help you manage expectations for what’s possible in both scope and scale.